Groups ready to sue over fuel spill at New Mexico air base

 The leaking fuel contained the additive ethylene dibromide, or EDB.
 While the effects on people haven’t been well documented, the U.S. Environmental Protection Agency says animal studies indicate that chronic exposure may result in toxic effects to the liver, kidney and reproductive organs.

-The New Mexico environment department, which monitors the cleanup’s progress, recently released this year’s strategic plan for addressing the contamination at the base. (is there anything we should note from it?)
+The New Mexico environment department, which monitors the cleanup’s progress, recently released this year’s strategic plan for addressing the contamination at the base.

 The plan was released just days after New Mexico announced it was suing the Air Force over groundwater contamination at two other bases.
 In that case, the contamination — linked to a class of chemicals known as perfluoroalkyl and polyfluoroalkyl substances, or PFAS — resulted from past firefighting activities at Cannon and Holloman air bases.